Frequently Asked Questions

 The Bloomberg School does not offer credit for courses taken at other institutions.
 However, if you have completed coursework at another institution that is of similar content as a course required for the degree program, you would be able to request a waiver of the required course, with substitution of elective or more advanced coursework as appropriate.
 Students should begin the waiver process by discussing the issue with their academic advisor.

 Can I Schedule a Visit?

-Campus tours can also be arranged through the Admissions Office (see Admissions website for tour dates).
+Campus tours can also be arranged through the Admissions Office.
 If you are unable to attend the open house and would like to arrange a visit to the Department of Health, Behavior and Society before or after a campus tour, please contact the department's Academic Program Administrator.